 The simplistic answer is usually that a pilot and/or an airline has the “discretion” to deny boarding or even to kick you off the plane.
 Such action would be based, presumably, on 49 USC 44902(b): “Permissive Refusal. — Subject to regulations of the Under Secretary, an air carrier, intrastate air carrier, or foreign air carrier may refuse to transport a passenger or property the carrier decides is, or might be, inimical to safety,” and perhaps also on 14 CFR 121.533(d): “Each pilot in command of an aircraft is, during flight time, in command of the aircraft and crew and is responsible for the safety of the passengers, crewmembers, cargo, and airplane.”

-We can’t find any regulations implementing 49 USC 44902(b), or case law defining “inimical to safety” or considering whether an airline’s or pilot’s beliefs about safety must be objectively reasonable.
+We can’t find any regulations implementing 49 USC 44902(b), and there is very little case law defining “inimical to safety” or considering whether an airline’s or pilot’s beliefs about safety must be objectively reasonable.
 And there is no evidence that the FAA or TSA has ever, in issuing any regulations, considered the right to travel.
 We’ve raised it in numerous TSA rulemakings, but it has always been ignored when comments were “considered” and final rules were issued.

 Even if implementing regulations had been issued, the licensing and regulation of pilots as well as of airlines is governed by the requirement of 49 USC 40101 for consideration of “the public right of freedom of transit”.
 The FAA has no authority to license a pilot or airline to operate flights as a common carrier without respecting the right to travel by air.
 Any discretion of the airline is limited to those would-be passengers who the airline genuinely believes might be “inimical to safety.”
 Any discretion of the pilot is limited to matters genuinely related to “the safety of the passengers, crewmembers, cargo, and airplane.”